Alysa Liu: 2019–20 season: Second national title

-2021–22 season: International senior debut, Beijing Olympics, World Championships, and retirement
+2021–22 season: World bronze, first Olympics and retirement

-International Senior Debut

 Liu competed in the fourth annual Peggy Fleming Trophy, an event for senior-level US figure skaters where skating elements are evaluated "from an artistic point of view".
 She came in second with a score of 118.61, behind Karen Chen.

 Liu spent the month of June training with Italian coach Lorenzo Magri in Egna, Italy, aiming to improve her jump technique with the help of the ISU technical specialist.
 She also cited the presence in the camp of elite Italian skaters Matteo Rizzo, Daniel Grassl and Gabriele Frangipani, in contrast with her Oakland training facility that lacked skaters who performed more difficult elements.
 Magri subsequently was added as a permanent member of her coaching team.

-Liu made her senior international debut at the Cranberry Cup, a Senior B competition at the Skating Club of Boston in Norwood, MA on August 14 and 15, 2021.
+Liu made her senior international debut at the Cranberry Cup, a Senior B competition at the Skating Club of Boston in Norwood, MA, on August 14 and 15, 2021.
 Liu won the competition after coming in first in both the short and the free programs.
 Liu attempted a triple Axel in the free but fell.
 Liu won the competition with a total score of 205.74, ahead of You Young of South Korea and US teammate, Mariah Bell.

 Making her debut on the ISU Challenger series, Liu won the 2021 CS Lombardia Trophy by over 32 points, successfully landing a triple Axel and receiving new personal bests.

 On August 30, 2021, US Figure Skating announced that Liu had been selected to compete at the 2021 CS Nebelhorn Trophy, with the goal of qualifying a secured third berth for American women at the 2022 Winter Olympics.
 Team USA teammate Karen Chen unofficially earned the third spot at the 2021 World Figure Skating Championships in Stockholm, and Liu was sent to secure that earned spot.
 Liu placed first in both segments of the competition to take the gold medal and the first of six available Olympic places.
 She said afterward that she was "kind of mad" to have singled her free skate attempt at a triple Axel, but that "overall I'm happy with how I skated."
 Liu was the overall women's winner on the 2021-22 ISU Challenger Series, beating Georgia's Anastasia Gubanova by nearly 40 points.

 Liu made her senior Grand Prix debut at the 2021 Skate Canada International, where she placed fourth in the short program segment.
 In the free skate, she fell on an underrotated opening triple Axel attempt and underrotated three other jumps; as a result, she placed seventh in that segment and dropped to fifth place overall.
 At her second assignment, the 2021 NHK Trophy, she finished in fourth place.

-Two days after her fourth-place finish at the 2021 NHK Trophy, she switched her coaching team to Christy Krall, Drew Meekins, and Viktor Pfeifer.
+Two days after her fourth-place finish at the 2021 NHK Trophy, Liu's father decided to fire coaches Philip DiGuglielmo and Massimo Scali, so that Liu could move to Colorado Springs, Colorado, and begin working with Christy Krall, Drew Meekins, and Viktor Pfeifer.